sabdi21/project-4/README.md

 # Project 4 - by: Shukri Abdi
 Kid Play Planner is an app for parents who want to find a play date activity arranged by other parents.
+More cool features to come!

 # Technologies used
 - MERN Stack